Category Archives: Michelle Williams

 Manchester by the Sea (2016)

 While it may not end up in my top five movies of the year, Kenneth Lonergan’s Manchester by the Sea was almost perfect.
 I said the same thing when I started my review for Nocturnal Animals a week ago.
-Both movies had the potential to be serious contenders, but both had some serious holes.
+Both movies could potentially be serious contenders, but both had some serious holes.
 While Nocturnal Animals will likely not receive any nominations com, Manchester by the Sea will likely earn multiple ones.
 Manchester by the Sea will likely finish as one of my five favorites of the year, but boy, did it have the possibility to be number one.

 Continue reading Manchester by the Sea (2016)